jdlewin/FL21/README.md

 Dispatches from the field.
 Situation reports.
 Letters home.

 Two of my favorite thinkers of the last century were Hunter Thompson and John Perry Barlow.
 They were each, exceedingly and unabashedly, their own characters.
-My hope is that I can channel a bit of their energy.
+My hope is that I can channel a bit of their energy while I explore the adjacent possible.

 ### On the Name